Pulmonary hypertension: Surgical

 Atrial septostomy is a surgical procedure that creates a communication between the right and left atria.
-It relieves pressure on the right side of the heart, but at the cost of lower oxygen levels in blood (hypoxia).
+It relieves pressure on the right side of the heart, but at the cost of lower oxygen levels in blood (hypoxemia).
 Lung transplantation replaces a chronic condition with the ongoing need for treatment.
 There is a post-surgical median survival of just over five years.

 Pulmonary thromboendarterectomy (PTE) is a surgical procedure that is used for chronic thromboembolic pulmonary hypertension.
-It is the surgical removal of an organized thrombus (clot) along with the lining of the pulmonary artery; it is a very difficult, major procedure that is currently performed in a few select centers.
+It is the surgical removal of an organized thrombus (clot) along with the lining of the pulmonary artery; it is a challenging, major procedure that is currently performed in a few select centers.